|Maximian, western Augustus||Diocletian, eastern Augustus|

 This coin was struck before Maximian was made co-Augustus.
 We can tell because the reverse legend ends with one G, "AVG".
 After Maximian was elevated similar legends end in plural, "AVGG", with two G's.

 (For many more examples from each of the four rulers, see this page.
 For rare pre-reform fractions, see below).

 Note about this page: "RIC" abbreviates Roman Imperial Coinage, volume V, part 2 (1933) for aureliani and volume VI (1973) for post-reform coins.
 Many varieties have been discovered since these books were published, but there is no easy way know more than is in them.

 The follis.
-The coin reform of 294 introduced the follis (= nummus) denomination.
+Diocletian's famous coin reform introduced the follis (= nummus) denomination.
 It is common and here is its most common type: "GENIO POPVLI ROMANI".

 Diocletian.
 27-26 mm.
 9.23 grams.
 This coin is large--3 mm larger than a US quarter.
 (Image sizes are proportional to actual sizes.)